EventSaucePHP/EventSauce/docs/docs/getting-started/2-create-events-and-commands.md

 Events are the core of any event sourced system.
 They are the payload, the message, they allow our system to communicate in a meaningful way.
-Events (and commands) are also very simple.
-They are instantiated with all the data they need and _only_ expose the data.
-An event should be handled as an immutable object.
-They also have but a few technical
+Events and commands are very simple objects.
+They are should be modeled as "read-only" objects.
+This means they have to be  instantiated with all the data they need and _only_ expose the data.
+They also have but a few technical requirements:
-requirements:

-1. They contain a reference to the aggregate root.
 1. They must be persistable.
 1. They must be valid.

-The events and commands reference the aggregate root by ID.
-This ID is commonly referred to as the `AggregateRootId`.
-Additionally an event should contain a relevant payload.
+1. They must have a `PointInTime`.

+Every event and command has a `EventSauce\EventSourcing\Time\PointInTime` object.
+This is one of the few constraints that EventSauce places upon its users, and for very good reasons.
+Almost every event sourcing project eventually comes to a point where the timing of events (and/or commands) becomes significant.
+Having this information from the start is a small investment that always pays itself back.

 Defining events and commands can be done in 2 ways.